Fifty Years Ago, on December 8, 1974

 OFFICER

-Charles was born August 6, 1928, the first of 15 children born to Charles Joseph Handorf, Jr. and Rose Mary (Kramer) Handorf.
-He attended Roger Bacon High School from 1942 to 1945 and then earned his diploma at Western Hills Night School in in 1946.
+Charles was born August 6, 1928, the first of 15 children born to Charles Joseph Handorf, Jr. and Rose Mary (Kramer) Handorf in South Fairmount.
+He attended Roger Bacon High School from 1942 to 1945 and then earned his diploma at Western Hills Night School in 1946.

-Charles joined the Cincinnati Police Division as a Police Recruit on September 15, 1952.
+Charles joined the Cincinnati Police Division’s 24th Recruit Class on September 15, 1952.
 On November 17, 1952 he was promoted to Patrolman, issued Badge 269, and assigned to District 2 (314 Broadway).
-On January 1, 1953, Patrolman Handorf was rotated to District 7 (813 Beecher Street), then rotated a year later to District 4 (7017 Vine Street).
+On January 1, 1953, Patrolman Handorf was rotated to District 7 (813 Beecher Street) then rotated a year later to District 4 (7017 Vine Street).
 During 1956, he served as the District 4 representative on the Fraternal Order of Police Dance Against Delinquency Committee.
-By 1957, Captain Clemens Merz, District Four Commander, had determined that Officer Handorf was one of the most reliable men in the district.
-He was detailed to plain-clothes investigations within the district and Captain Merz continually prodded him to become a sergeant.
+By 1957, District 4 Commander Captain Clemens Merz determined him to be one of the most reliable men in the district and detailed him to plain-clothes investigations within the district and continuously prodding him to become a sergeant.

-Hardly a year went by that Patrolman Handorf, and later Sergeant Handorf, was not in a newspaper multiple times for arrests, shootouts, and achievements.
+Hardly a year went by that Patrolman Handorf and later as a Sergeant was not in the newspapers multiple times for arrests, shootouts, and achievements.

-On December 19, 1958, the Cincinnati Civil Service Commission announced the Patrolman Handorf finished second on a promotional examination for a Juvenile Bureau investigator, but the list expired before he could be promoted.
-He was promoted to Detective on December 11, 1960 and issued Badge D-36.
-He competed in his third promotional exam, finished fourth, and was promoted to Sergeant three months later, issued Badge S-64, and reassigned to District 2.
+On December 19, 1958, the Cincinnati Civil Service Commission announced that Patrolman Handorf finished second on a promotional examination for Juvenile Bureau Investigator, but the list expired before he could be promoted.
+After his next promotional exam, he was promoted to Detective on December 11, 1960, issued Badge D-36, and assigned to the Crime Bureau (City Hall).
+He competed in his third promotional exam, this one for Police Sergeant, finished fourth, was promoted three months later, issued Badge S-64, and reassigned to District 2.

-On December 1, 1961, Sergeant Handorf completed the prestigious Administrative Officers Course at the Southern Police Institute (SPI), widely regarded as the finest secondary law enforcement course in the country and usually reserved to lieutenants and above.
+On December 1, 1961, Sergeant Handorf completed the prestigious Administrative Officers Course at the Southern Police Institute at the University of Louisville, widely regarded as the finest secondary law enforcement course in the country, and usually reserved to lieutenants and above.
 During August 1964, Sergeant Handorf was selected to attend another of the top four police administration courses at the Northwestern University Traffic Institute (NUTI).

-On February 27, 1966, Sergeant Handorf transferred to Central Vice Control (City Hall).
+On February 27, 1966, Sergeant Handorf transferred to Central Vice Control.
 He was then transferred to District 3 (3201 Warsaw) during October 1966 to take over the District 3 Tactical Unit.

-On March 12, 1967, his brother Larry joined the Police Division as a Police Officer.
+On March 12, 1967, his brother, Larry Handorf, joined the Police Division.

-Sergeant Handorf was still at District 3 in December 1974 and had been serving his community for 22 years.
-He earned 18 letters of appreciation and/or commendation, 7 of which came from Cincinnati Police Chiefs.
-During his last seven years he had earned performance evaluations of 95 to 98 out of possible 99.
-His district commander, Captain Gary U. Neville, would later describe him as “one of the best – if not the best – plainclothes undercover sergeants [that Cincinnati] ever had.”
+By December 1974, Sergeant Handorf had served his community 22 years and earned 18 letters of appreciation and/or commendation, seven of which from Cincinnati Police Chiefs.
+During his last seven years he earned performance ratings of 95% to 98%.
+District 3 Commander Captain Gary U. Neville described him as “one of the best – if not the best – plainclothes undercover sergeants [that Cincinnati] ever had.”

-On December 7, 1974, having taken the last four hours off, he had completed his tour of duty at midnight and was walking out the front door by 12:15 a.m.
+Sergeant Handorf was assigned to start work at 8 p.m. on December 7, 1974.
+Having taken the last four hours off, he was walking out the front door to go home by 12:15 a.m. on the 18th.

 MURDERER